Unified, automated, and ready to turn data into intelligence.

 Several popular columnar databases are available for your development solutions.
 Each one has its own advantages and disadvantages.
 Here are a few to consider:

 If you have large data sets based on a few columns in a relational database, you could improve performance by switching to a columnar database.
 These databases are perfect for analytics, real-time applications, machine learning, predictive analytics, and other big data applications.
 Most columnar databases work with big data with terabytes of storage requirements.
-Pure Storage provides solutions to store your big data that can be ingested and stored into your columnar database.
+Everpure provides solutions to store your big data that can be ingested and stored into your columnar database.